UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 You submitted all your modules.
 Four days later, the school dashboard shows one or more modules back in "Returned" status.
 The Block MIS Coordinator sent data back.
 There may be a remarks note — "enrollment mismatch" or "APAAR pending" — or the remarks field may be completely blank.

 BRC rejection is not a failure in the catastrophic sense.
 It is a standard part of the verification cycle.
-Every year, a significant percentage of schools in every block have at least one module returned before it is certified.
+Every year, a significant percentage of schools in every block have at least one module returned before the block coordinator certifies it.
 What separates schools that resolve rejections in two days from schools that take three weeks is understanding exactly what triggered the return — and fixing only that, without introducing new errors elsewhere.

 This page covers the 5 specific reasons BRCs return school data, what each means in practical terms, and the exact process for resubmitting correctly.